 Follow these steps to turn on safe mode on your MIUI device:

 - Hold the Power and Volume up keys until you see the MIUI logo on your screen.

 - By using the volume down key, go to Safe Mode and select it by pressing the power button.
 With this, your device will turn on and enter safe mode.

 3. Check Your Side Buttons

-Another reason why your MIUI device is stuck in recovery mode is that either the lock button or the volume button has become stuck.
-Due to this, you may see that your phone is in the infinite loop of recovery mode, and you are not able to get it out of this mode.
+Another reason your MIUI device may be stuck in recovery mode is that either the lock button or the volume button has become stuck.
+Due to this, you might find your phone trapped in an infinite loop of recovery mode, and you are unable to exit this mode.

-If you have some problem with the lock button, simply put a virtual lock button on your screen.
+If you have a problem with the lock button, simply add a virtual lock button to your screen.
 Here’s how you can do it:

 - Touch your home screen for a while until the additional options appear.